projal07/COMP2101/README.md

 Credits:

-This project was developed by [Your Name] as part of the COMP2101 course at [Name of College/University].
+This project was developed by Prajwol Adhiakri as part of the COMP2101 course at Georgian College.

-License:

-This project is licensed under the MIT License - see the LICENSE file for details.